-Attested: Caledonia or Calidonia as an area, and Caledonii or Καλεδονιοι as a tribe, were mentioned by many classical authors, listed by R&S pp 289-291.
+Attested: Calidonia or Caledonia as an area, and Caledonii or Καλεδονιοι as a tribe, were mentioned by many classical authors, listed by Rivet & Smith pp289-291.
 See also about Dicaledones.

 Notes: The process of calling the clans to arms, as described by Sir Walter Scott or put into practice during Bonny Prince Charles' rebellion, was very ancient among northern peoples, notably in Scandinavia, and survived into the Ku Klux Klan in American.
 See under the Silures for other ancient tribes possibly named for similar reasons.
 Tacitus' Calgacus may have been a sort of herald who travelled around to summon a huge number of warriors to assemble for the battle of mons Graupius rather than a great fighter himself.
 Classical authors' mentions of a Caledonian forest were picked up by early Welsh poets and thoroughly confused by later historians and pseudo-historians.